albertyeh199909/Slack-imitation-group-project/seprinciples.md

 - File refactoring:
 - Cleans up imports, splits code into logical pieces
 - Files should import in a tree structure primarily
+- Added update_messages function to update the state of the server before sending a message.
+Functionality used to be part of channel_messages function but was broken down.
+(Top Down)
 - Move Value errors to setters/getters to remove repetitive error raising(DRY)
 - Using global constants instead of literal value(DRY)